 For the history of the NFL Draft, here are the schools with the most draft choices, listed by the number of players selected:

 As for the top choice each year, some players have gone No. 1 from a wide range of schools.
 That includes some smaller programs that are not necessarily among the heavyweights in college football.
 Here are the schools with the most top draft choices:

 Nine schools have had the first overall selection twice, and another 33 had the top choice once.

-Here the Top 10 choices from the 2019 NFL Draft, including the team they were selected by, their position and where they went to school:
+Here are the rest of the Top 10 choices from the 2020 NFL Draft, including the team they were selected by, their position and where they went to school:

 Being the top choice in the NFL Draft is a huge accomplishment.
 More than 200 players are drafted each year, but only one of them can be first overall.
 The player who reaches this milestone has proven to be an exceptional prospect from a massive pool of players.

 While there are lots of players who are drafted each year, there are hundreds more that won’t be selected.
 Many will be signed by teams as undrafted free agents.
 However, others could go on to pursue careers in alternative football leagues or see their time as football players come to an end.